NumEconCopenhagen/projects-2019-teamghita/modelproject/README.md

 The results of the project can be seen from running modelproject.ipynb.

-**Dependencies:** Apart from a standard Anaconda Python 3 installation the project requires no further installations.
+**Dependencies:** Apart from a standard Anaconda Python 3 installation the project requires the following installations:

+`pip install bokeh`

 **Literature:** The literature used for this project can be found in the literatur folder.
 - Weitzman (1974)